-We do not own or operate any manufacturing facilities and are therefore dependent on third parties for the manufacture of the products we sell, which are the core of our business and without which our business would be in jeopardy.
+We do not own or operate any manufacturing facilities and are therefore are entirely dependent on third parties for the manufacture of the products we sell, which are the core of our business.
+Without adequate supplies of merchandise to sell to our customers in the merchandise styles and fashions demanded by the Company's particular customer base, sales would decrease materially and the Company's business would be in jeopardy.
+Furthermore, approximately 75-80% of our merchandise are private label items made specifically for Casual Male and its customers.
 In the event that manufacturers are unable or unwilling to ship products to us in a timely manner or continue to manufacture products for us, we would have to rely on other current manufacturing sources or identify and qualify new manufacturers.
 We might not be able to identify or qualify such manufacturers for existing or new products in a timely manner and such manufacturers might not allocate sufficient capacity to us in order to meet our requirements.
+The consequences of not securing adequate and timely supplies of private label merchandise would negatively impact proper inventory levels, sales and gross margin rates, and ultimately the profitability of the Company.

 In addition, even if our current manufacturers continue to manufacture our products, they may not maintain adequate controls with respect to product specifications and quality and may not continue to produce products that are consistent with our standards.
-If we are forced to rely on products of inferior quality, then our brand recognition and customer satisfaction would be likely to suffer.
+If we are forced to rely on products of inferior quality, then our brand recognition and customer satisfaction would be likely to suffer and the amount of merchandise we sell, or the prices we charge for such merchandise, or both, would be reduced, decreasing our revenues and our profitability.